Copyright © Ministry of Health Singapore. All Rights Reserved.

 Related: Have a Minute?
 Talk to Your Kids about Smoking

 Globally, there are more than one billion smokers, and smoking tobacco kills nearly six million people each year.
-But the sadder fact is that more than 600,000 of these deaths are non-smokers who succumbed to the effects of secondhand smoke.
-Chillingly, smoking tobacco is projected to kill more than eight million people each year by 2030.
+But the sadder fact is that more than 600,000 of these deaths are non-smokers who succumbed to the effects of harmful chemicals in secondhand smoke.
+Chillingly, tobacco smoke is projected to kill more than eight million people each year by 2030.

 Locally, smoking kills about 2,500 smokers and 250 nonsmokers each year.
 Though most smokers in Singapore are cigarette users, there is an increasing number who experiment with other tobacco products.